Copyright Guide (UC)

 Articles to be included in the University of Canberra's report for the Higher Education Research Data Collection (HERDC), which determines allocations to universities under performance based funding schemes, must be published in peer-reviewed journals.

-EndNote finds the journals that best fit your manuscript by searching Web of Science, Journal Citation Reports and Arts & Humanities Citation Index.
-It then helps you submit your work to the journal of your choice.
+EndNote finds the journals that best fit your manuscript by searching Web of Science and Journal Citation Reports.

 Have you recently written a paper, but you're not sure to which journal you should submit it?
 Or maybe you want to find relevant articles to cite in your paper?